steffendx/GoNorth/README.md

  * Planning Npcs and their different values
  * Planning dialogs of Npcs as Node System of dialog branches
  * Planning Items and their different values
+ * Planning Skills and their different values
+ * Exporting of Npcs, Dialogs, Items and skills
  * Wiki component with tight integration into the other modules
  * Map component to position Quest marker, Npcs, Items, Wiki pages and map changes
  * Tracking your implementation status and showing changed values after change to already implemented object